temporalio/documentation/docs/server-api-auth.md

 ## Mapping claims

 One of the key components of Temporal's supports for authorization of API calls is a "claim mapper" that is responsible for translating (mapping) information extracted from the authorization token and/or mutual TLS certificate of the caller into [claims about callers roles within Temporal](#claims).
-This component is customizablea and can be set via the `temporal.WithClaimMapper` [server option](/docs/server-options).
+This component is customizable and can be set via the `temporal.WithClaimMapper` [server option](/docs/server-options#Withclaimmapper).

 <!--SNIPSTART temporal-common-authorization-claimmapper-interface-->
 <!--SNIPEND-->